Policies & Procedures

 Oklahoma Teachers' Retirement System regulations require a minimum of 60 calendar days between a retiree's last day of pre-retirement public education employment and any such post-retirement employment.
 Retirees may return to work as part-time employees, but only within the parameters established by the Oklahoma Teachers' Retirement System and state law.
-Copies of the regulations and related information are available in the Employment and Benefits Office.
+Copies of the regulations and related information are available in the Department of Human Resources.

 An employee who has two or more years of continuous service and who is reinstated by the University within six months following termination under satisfactory conditions will have his or her previously accrued sick leave balance and annual leave accrual rate restored to his or her employment record.
 A reinstated employee participating in TIAA/CREF at the time of termination will be eligible for immediate participation in this benefit.